Wasserstoff-Innovation/TribesByAstrix/docs/documentation.md

-# Tribes by Astrix System Documentation
+# Tribes by Astrix Documentation

-This comprehensive document provides a visual and textual representation of the Tribes by Astrix system architecture and key user flows, showing how the various components interact and how users navigate through the system.
+This document provides a comprehensive overview of the Tribes by Astrix system architecture and key user flows, showing how components interact and users navigate through the system.

 ## System Architecture